 Passenger Trains Support Business Travelers

 Many long–time Charlottesville residents take advantage of economic opportunities in Northern Virginia at some point in their careers which require that they travel, either regularly or occasionally, to Washington for professional and business purposes.
 On the way, they encounter chokepoints along U.S. Route 29 and gridlock on I-66 that make the trip by car unsafe, stressful, and altogether unpleasant.
 For business travelers, trains offer an alternative to driving to work alone.
 The Center for Transportation Excellence reports that a regular rush-hour driver wastes an average of 99 gallons of gasoline a year due to traffic jams, at an average cost per person in lost time of $1,160.

-While it is unlikely that commuters to D.C. will reduce their travel time by train, they will benefit from reduced stress and expense, by saving fuel and reducing chemical emissions, and by lessening the risk of traffic injuries and fatalities.
+Rail commuters benefit from the reduced stress and expense of commuting by car, at the same time saving fuel, reducing chemical emissions, and lessening the risk of traffic injuries and fatalities.
 Commuters can put their time on the train to productive use – using laptops, reading, responding to e-mail and using cell phones – that would otherwise be spent driving and sitting in traffic.

 Passenger Rail Supports Tourism

 The Thomas Jefferson Planning District Commission, in its Regional Economic Development Plan, has recommended promoting tourism in order to grow our economy while preserving the rural landscape and minimizing the impact on our natural resources.

 Washington, D.C. attracts over seven million tourists annually from all over the world, while Central Virginia attracts a half-million visitors annually to sites such as Monticello, the University of Virginia, Ash Lawn, Downtown Charlottesville and Court Square, Montpelier, Wintergreen, etc.